worldbank/counting-people-climate-risk/docs/0_summary.md

 To determine who is at risk, the exposure estimates from [Step 2](2_exposure) are aggregated to the representative units of the survey-based vulnerability estimates from [Step 3](3_vulnerability).
 This involves (1) aggregating the population by exposure category to statistical boundary data corresponding with surveys; and (2) aligning the rural/urban classifications.
 Once the exposure data is aggregated to the same units (subnational regions and rural/urban population groups) as the vulnerability data, the population exposed to any hazard and vulnerable on any dimension can be calculated.

 ### Step 5: [Calculating global and regional aggregates](5_aggregates)
 Global and regional aggregates are calculated from the sample of countries with sufficiently recent data for all vulnerability dimensions.
-At the global level for 2021, this includes 103 countries accounting for 86 percent of the population.
-These aggregates are reported when population coverage is sufficient.
+For 2021, this includes 103 countries accounting for 86 percent of the global population.
+Aggregates are reported only when population coverage is sufficient.

 ## Limitations